Advanced Courses and Testing

 • Approximately 85% of colleges accept AP Exam for credit

-Cons to AP classes/exams:
+Cons to AP courses/exams

 • Whether or not a student is awarded credit depends on their desired school and their grade system.